-Sculptor Capital Management, Inc. (the "Registrant"), a Delaware corporation, together with its consolidated subsidiaries (collectively, the "Company" or "Sculptor Capital"), is a global alternative asset management firm providing investment products in a range of areas, including multi-strategy, credit and real estate.
-With offices in New York, London, Hong Kong and Shanghai, the Company serves global clients through commingled funds, separate accounts and specialized products (collectively, the "funds").
+Sculptor Capital Management, Inc. (the "Registrant"), a Delaware corporation, together with its consolidated subsidiaries (collectively, the "Company" or "Sculptor Capital"), is a leading institutional alternative asset management firm with a global presence with offices in New York, London, Hong Kong and Shanghai.
+The Company provides asset management services and investment products across Multi-Strategy, Credit, and Real Estate.
+The Company serves global clients through commingled funds, separate accounts and specialized products, as well as sponsoring a special purpose acquisition vehicle ("SPAC") (collectively, the "funds").
 Sculptor Capital's distinct investment process seeks to generate attractive and consistent risk-adjusted returns across market cycles through a combination of bottom-up fundamental analysis, a high degree of flexibility, a collaborative team and integrated risk management.
-The Company's capabilities span all major geographies, in strategies including fundamental equities, corporate credit, real estate debt and equity, merger arbitrage and structured credit.
+The Company's capabilities span all major geographies and asset classes, including fundamental equities, corporate credit, real estate debt and equity, merger arbitrage and structured credit.